 Controlled Unclassified Information at NSF

-The U.S. National Science Foundation's Controlled Unclassified Information (CUI) program standardizes the management of sensitive, unclassified information handled by NSF, its partners and organizations funded by the foundation.
+The U.S. National Science Foundation's Controlled Unclassified Information (CUI) program standardizes the management of sensitive, unclassified information handled by NSF, its partners and organizations funded by the agency.

 NSF's CUI program is part of a government-wide information security reform.